Sustainable Gaps

 A valid change can age through unclear responsibility, missing backup, customer delay, or internal uncertainty.

-Closeout friction
+Closeout drag

 Work may be physically complete while documentation, punch items, approvals, billing, and cash collection remain unsettled.